 The research process expects ethical behaviour and good practice.
-As plagiarism and self-plagiarism are on the increase, academic publishers are using software to detect these instances of scientific misconduct.
+As plagiarism and self-plagiarism are on the increase, scientific publishers are using software to detect these instances of scientific misconduct.

-Scholarly publishers use dedicated software that scans articles, books and conference proceedings to detect plagiarism.
+Dedicated software scans articles, books and conference proceedings to detect plagiarism.
 The material is compared against a database containing published papers in academic journals and books.

 Universities and research bodies have also expressed concerns regarding plagiarism (standard and self) and developed policies and detailed guidelines for academic researchers.